best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 5 Other             643
 ```
 ````
 Next we create our column which has the required number of samples per strata.
 This can be done simply using `F.when` statements.
 This may not be viable when sampling across a lot of variables as a `when` statement is needed for each distinct value.
-An alternate method can be done using UDFs or a mapping function however, the efficiency of this has not been assessed.
-We will also give each row a randomly generated number from a uniform distribution which is used to order the rows per strata.
+An alternate method can be done using UDFs or a mapping function (An example of this can be found further down the page in the [Simplifying the required sample column](#simplifying-the-required-sample-column) section).
+The efficiency of these methods has not been thoroughly tested for large datasets and a large number of strata, but we expect that UDFs would be less efficient vs Pyspark mappings and therefore mappings are the recommended method.
+For more information on UDFs and their efficiency, see the [Pandas UDFs](../ancillary-topics/pandas-udfs.ipynb) page.
+Alongside the `sample_size` column, we will also give each row a randomly generated number from a uniform distribution which is used to order the rows per strata.
 ````{tabs}
 ```{code-tab} py
 # Create a sample_size column for each strata